gthb-nax/naxcrystal/DONETODO.md

   !! reusable tms
   !!! running shoes
-  tweak sandstorm and hail behaviours use unic colours for each pokeball smashing rocks or headbutting trees may give items make grass-type mons immune to powders reviving pokémon from fossils
+  tweak sandstorm and hail behaviours use unic colours for each pokeball (tweak also healing and HOF machines?) smashing rocks or headbutting trees may give items make grass-type mons immune to powders reviving pokémon from fossils